sptFredrikLuvo/EPi.Commerce.Payments/PayPal/README.md

 ## What is Geta.EPi.Commerce.Payments.PayPal?

-Geta.EPi.Commerce.Payments.PayPal is based on Episervers own payment provider for PayPal which is downloadable for older versions of Episerver Commerce.
-This implementation is upgraded to 10.2.0 and the gateway is converted to IPaymentPlugin and using abstractions.
+Geta.EPi.Commerce.Payments.PayPal is based on Episerver's own payment provider for PayPal which is downloadable for older versions of Episerver Commerce.
+This implementation is upgraded to 11.2.2.

 It consits of: